The fight is on for the future of Kohl’s Corp.

 Specifically on real estate, Kohl’s countered: “We regularly evaluate the opportunity to create value with sale-leaseback transactions.
 Historically this approach has not offered the optimal cost of capital relative to other alternatives.
 We recently utilized this tool during the pandemic when it delivered the lowest cost of capital.
 In addition to the inefficiency of this approach for Kohl’s at this time, our indenture written in 1995 currently restricts further sale-leaseback transactions.”

-Besides real estate, the activists have a long list of changes they would like to see in light of the fact that 2019 sales of $18.9 million represented growth of only 0.5 percent or $100 million from 2011.
+Besides real estate, the activists have a long list of changes they would like to see in light of the fact that 2019 sales of $18.9 billion represented growth of only 0.5 percent or $100 million from 2011.
 The activists noted that with a new board, Kohl’s could zero in on any number of areas to rev up its business and put forward an “action plan” that prioritizes, among other items:

 - Management Oversight